 TEXTBOOK Principles of Macroeconomics - 9th edition, Cengage (ISBN: 9780357133491), Contributing Author: N. Gregory Mankiw.
-Please read here for your various purchasing options.

 COURSE WEBSITES:

 - Login in Canvas system (by default when you enroll in the class). - Signup to Mindtap/Cengage/Aplia (from within Canvas), a companion website to complete the online assignments and access the online copy of the textbook.
 More details and "how to signup" are available in a separate document posted on Canvas. - Optional: You can network with me on LinkedIn so I could endorse your Macro skills at the end of the semester if you list macro in your LinkedIn skills and send me a reminder then.